Whack-a-Fallacy: A Game for the Election Season

 This fish fry fallacy occurs when the speaker attempts to slide away from the original topic.
 A person losing an argument may try to change the topic by bringing up the weather or pointing out some extraneous detail from last night’s party.
 One woman I know can deflect attention from the matter at hand just by saying, “Interesting,” and then telling an anecdote from her workplace.

-Under fire at a press conference about the shape of the American economy, a candidate for reelection to the Senate may suddenly reply, “Look, this isn’t the main issue of our day.
+Under fire at a news conference about the shape of the American economy, a candidate for reelection to the Senate may suddenly reply, “Look, this isn’t the main issue of our day.
 The main issue is climate change,” and he continues on from there with his concerns about melting polar caps and gas-powered vehicles.
 Down that rabbit hole he scurries, and the issue of the economy disappears.

 The False Dilemma

-Most of us frequently resort to either/or propositions, seeing only two possible choices when there may in fact be several.
 “We can go bowling or go to the movies,” a teen says to friends, but they could also play video games, take a long walk, or study for Monday’s math test.
-“Would you rather become a sculptor or keep working your 9-5 job?” leaves out the possibility of doing both.
+“Would you rather become a sculptor or keep working your 9–5 job?” leaves out the possibility of doing both.

-Politicians love false dilemmas in part because they create fear.
 “Vote for me or America will become a dictatorship.”
 “Vote for my opponent, and you are condemning your children to a life of ignorance.”
 “If you don’t vote for me, you are a bigot.”

 Appeals to Celebrity Authority